Patricia S. Bainter, MD

 - Find a local Eye Doctor in your town

-Uveitis cannot always be prevented per se, particularly since some cases are idiopathic (unknown cause); however, one can certainly reduce the chances of acquiring uveitis with common sense precautionary measures against trauma and infection.
-Examples include the use of eye protection when engaging in activities such as lawn edging and drilling, using extra caution around opening champagne bottles or firecrackers, keeping vaccinations up to date, practicing good hygiene and hand washing, and getting regular general health checkups with a primary care doctor.
+It is not always possible to prevent uveitis, particularly since many cases do not have a known cause.
+However, one can reduce the chances of acquiring traumatic or infectious uveitis with common-sense precautions against risk factors.
+Examples include the use of eye protection when engaging in activities such as lawn edging and drilling, using extra caution around opening champagne bottles or firecrackers, keeping vaccinations up to date, practicing good hygiene and hand washing, guarding against sexually transmitted diseases, and getting regular general health checkups with a primary-care doctor.

 Durrani, K., et al. "Systemic therapy with conventional and novel immunomodulatory agents for ocular inflammatory disease."
 Survey of Ophthalmology 56.6 (2011): 474-510.